LucasMazza42/MovieDataSet/README.md

 One of the columns that showed NA values was metascore.
 We considered dropping it from the dataset, but we thought we could draw interesting analysis from keeping it.
 The approach I took here was checking the distribution of the data first and it looked something like this: <img width="1115" alt="Screen Shot 2023-05-04 at 9 18 24 AM" src="https://user-images.githubusercontent.com/47802441/236216343-ba9b3031-4f3d-41f1-ab4b-e2cefb0abf2b.png">
 As you can see, the distribution is somewhat normal.
-So it was decided that we would continue to sample from a normal distribution using the none NA data to find mean and standard deviation
+So it was decided that we would continue to sample from a normal distribution using the none NA data to find mean and standard deviation.
+The distribution became more normal after this.

 Another column that was troublesome was the revenue column, which showed how much revenue in millions a movie brought in.
 I took a similar approach here by checking the distribution first: <img width="1121" alt="Screen Shot 2023-05-04 at 9 20 46 AM" src="https://user-images.githubusercontent.com/47802441/236216920-cc0eeb29-754d-4be3-a21f-be4bdd2de190.png">